niessner/Opt/README.md

 ### Prerequisites ###

-Opt and all of its examples require a recent version of [Terra](https://github.com/zdevito/terra)/, and [CUDA 9.2](https://developer.nvidia.com/cuda-92-download-archive).
-On Windows we use Visual Studio 2015 for development/compilation, though other versions may also work.
+Opt and all of its examples require a recent version of [Terra](https://github.com/zdevito/terra)/, and [CUDA 10](https://developer.nvidia.com/cuda-downloads).
+On Windows we use Visual Studio 2017 for development/compilation, though other versions may also work.

-Download and unzip the [terra binary release for your platform, release-2016-03-25](https://github.com/zdevito/terra/releases).
+Download and unzip the [terra binary release for your platform, 1.0.0 beta 1](https://developer.nvidia.com/cuda-downloads).
 Add terra/bin to your $PATH environment variable (if you want to run the examples). *On windows, this binary release searches for the CUDA compiler binaries using the CUDA_PATH environment variable.
-The default installation of the CUDA 9.2 Toolkit sets these paths, but if you did a nonstandard installation or subsequently installed a different version of CUDA, you will need to (re)set the path yourself.*
+The default installation of the CUDA 10.0 Toolkit sets these paths, but if you did a nonstandard installation or subsequently installed a different version of CUDA, you will need to (re)set the path yourself.*

 Our recommended directory structure for development is: